 Victoria in July is perfection.
 Summer flowers still hold their vivid colours, the days are long, sunny and warm and the chance of rain is negligible.
 The average high temperature at this time of the year is nearly 24 degrees with lows between 12 and 13.
 The average precipitation is just 1 mm, making it the warmest and driest of any month.

 The dog days of summer are here.
 Sleeveless or short-sleeved tops, shorts or capris and sandals are the clothing of choice in Victoria in July.
 Locals love the cooler evenings which are ideal for sleeping, but we do acknowledge that some visitors can find it a little chilly once the sun goes down.
 It never hurts to have a light jacket or sweater handy.
 You will also notice there is almost always a light ocean breeze so it can sometimes feel slightly cooler than the actual temperature, especially by the water.

 Several of our local restaurants take full advantage of the abundant local seafood, meats, cheeses, breads, beers, wines and produce.
-In Victoria in July, we are experiencing a explosion of fresh fruits and veggies.
+In Victoria in July, we are experiencing a explosion of fresh fruits and veggies and local food tours are a big hit!
 Be sure to get to one of our local farmers markets for the best of what's in season.